junxit/us-congress-bills-110/metadata.md

 - House — Armed Services Committee

+## Recorded votes (1)

+- 2008-05-22 — [House 110-2-366](votes/house-110-2-0366.md) — On Motion to Suspend the Rules and Agree, as Amended — **Passed** (394–0)

 ## Actions

 - 2008-02-14 — Introduced in House
 - 2008-02-14 — Introduced in House
 - 2008-02-14 — Referred to the House Committee on Armed Services.
+- 2008-02-29 — Referred to the Subcommittee on Military Personnel.
+- 2008-05-20 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2008-05-20 — Considered under suspension of the rules. (consideration: CR H4175-4178)
+- 2008-05-20 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+986.
+- 2008-05-20 — Mrs. Davis (CA) moved to suspend the rules and agree to the resolution, as amended.
+- 2008-05-22 — Considered as unfinished business. (consideration: CR 5/23/2008 H4821-4822)
+- 2008-05-22 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-05-22 — On motion to suspend the rules and agree to the resolution, as amended Agreed to by the Yeas and Nays: (2/3 required): 394 - 0 (Roll no. 366). (text: CR 5/20/2008 H4175)
+- 2008-05-22 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution, as amended Agreed to by the Yeas and Nays: (2/3 required): 394 - 0 (Roll no. 366).(text: CR 5/20/2008 H4175)